BeaverUI/ESP32-BluetoothBMS2MQTT/README.md

 ## Programming the ESP
 * Install the Arduino IDE
-* Configure the IDE:
+* Configure the IDE (see code for more info):
-	* In preferences, add the board manager URL: https://dl.espressif.com/dl/package_esp32_index.json
+	* In preferences, add the board manager URL
-	* Install the following libraries: ArduinoOTA by Arduino, MQTT by Joel Gahwiler
+	* Install the required libraries
 * Open main.ino
 * Configure the programmer:
 	* Connect the ESP32 board via USB, select the correct COM port